NxPKG/khulnasoft-docs/content/learning-paths/prevent-ddos-attacks/advanced/protect-origin-ip.md

 DNS records are in the public domain, meaning that - even though your IP addresses are hidden once you proxy your DNS records - someone could uncover historical records of your addresses.

-For additional security, you could rotate the IP addresses of your origin server, which would also require [updating your DNS records](/dns/manage-dns-records/how-to/create-dns-records/#edit-dns-records) within Cloudflare.
+For additional security, you could rotate the IP addresses of your origin server, which would also require [updating your DNS records](/dns/manage-dns-records/how-to/create-dns-records/#edit-dns-records) within Khulnasoft.

 ## Review unproxied DNS records

 Unproxied DNS records - also known as **DNS-only** records - can sometimes contain origin IP information, especially those used for FTP or SSH.

-Review these records to make sure they do not contain origin IP information or use [Cloudflare Spectrum](/spectrum/) to proxy these records.
+Review these records to make sure they do not contain origin IP information or use [Khulnasoft Spectrum](/spectrum/) to proxy these records.

 ## Conceal unproxied DNS records